Minnesota Duluth took a sizable bite out of St. Cloud State's lead atop the NCHC on Friday night.

 The Bulldogs appeared to be heading into the first intermission with a 2-0 lead, however, the Huskies scored twice in the final 2:09 of the first period to knot the game at 2-2.

 St. Cloud State then took a 3-2 lead just 4:25 into the second period when sophomore wing Easton Brodzinski busted a move to beat Bulldogs defenseman Nick Wolff and Shepard for his ninth goal of the season.

-The first Huskies’ goal of the night was the first college goal for freshman defenseman Spencer Meier.
-His snipe from the right side after an ideal setup by junior defenseman Jack Ahcan came with two seconds remaining on a power play to end a streak of 33 straight successful kills by the Bulldogs, who entered the night with the nation’s top penalty kill (93.2 percent).
+The Huskies' first goal of the night was the first collegiate goal for freshman defenseman Spencer Meier.
+His snipe from the right side after an ideal setup by junior defenseman Jack Ahcan came with two seconds remaining on a power play to end a streak of 33 straight successful kills by the Bulldogs, who entered the night with the nation's top penalty kill (93.2 percent).